Bobsimonoff/LLM-4-Applications-Commentary/docs/LLM-Top-10-Framework-Mappings/OWASP-Mappings-to-other-frameworks-LLM06-SensitiveInfoDisclosure.md

 ### Description

-Failure to protect against unauthorized exposure of confidential data in LLM outputs can enable adversaries to steal intellectual property and sensitive information.

-Inadequate data handling, weak access controls, and insufficient input/output validation allow attackers to insert malicious prompts or directly access sensitive data.
-Successful attacks can lead to privacy violations, intellectual property theft, reputational damage, and regulatory noncompliance.

-Prevention involves robust data sanitization, input filtering, and output validation.
-Strict access controls should be implemented, limiting data access to only authorized purposes.
-LLM training data must be carefully filtered to exclude sensitive information.
-Comprehensive data governance and privacy policies can help mitigate risks.
-Monitoring systems for anomalous behavior can also help detect potential unauthorized access attempts.
-Securing LLMs against sensitive data exposure is critical for maintaining trust and competitive advantage.
+Securing large language models against unintended sensitive data exposure is critical, yet challenging.
+Insufficient safeguards can enable adversaries to extract confidential or private information through malicious prompts or direct model access.
+Accidental disclosure is also a risk due to unanticipated prompt interactions.
+LLM outputs may expose trade secrets, personal data, or other sensitive information leading to illegal activity.

+Technical controls are needed to mitigate risks, including differential privacy, federated learning, data sanitization, input filtering, and output validation.
+However, the unpredictable nature of LLMs makes fully preventing unauthorized data exposure difficult.
+Comprehensive access policies, monitoring systems, and layered defenses should be implemented to reduce the attack surface.

 ### Common Examples of Risk